James Loehlin

-James N. Loehlin is an American literary historian and writer.

-He is from Austin, Texas, United States.
-He is Shakespeare at Winedale Regents Professor of English and director of the Shakespeare at Winedale program at University of Texas at Austin.
+James N. Loehlin, (November 4, 1964 – September 14, 2023) was an American literary historian, professor, stage director, actor, and writer from Austin, Texas who served as the Shakespeare at Winedale Regents Professor of English and director of the Shakespeare at Winedale program at University of Texas at Austin.
 He was a Marshall Scholar at Oxford, and earned joint Ph.D. in Drama and Humanities at Stanford.
 He taught in the Drama Department at Dartmouth College.
-He is the son of the Psychology Professor and Behavior Geneticist John Loehlin.
+He was the son of the Psychology Professor and Behavior Geneticist John Loehlin.